National Military Appreciation Month

-National Military Appreciation Month, also known as Military Appreciation Month, is a month-long observance observed in the United States, dedicated to people who are currently in the military or have resigned from duty.
+National Military Appreciation Month, also known as Military Appreciation Month, is a month-long observance in the United States, dedicated to people who are currently serving in, and veterans of, the United States military.
 Each year, the observance runs from May 1 to May 31.

 History

 Senator John McCain proposed the month long observance on February 9, 1999.
-On May 30, 1999, Congress designated National Military Appreciation Month as a month-long observance.
-Congress chose May because many military related observances such as Memorial Day and Loyalty Day are celebrated and observed on that date.
-Congress recognized the month after an unanimous vote of 93-0 in April of that year.
+On April 30, 1999, Congress designated National Military Appreciation Month as a month-long observance.
+Congress chose May because it contains many military related observances, such as Memorial Day and Loyalty Day.
+Congress recognized the month after a unanimous vote of 93–0 in April of that year.

 Proclamations

 Since May 1999, almost all of the states have made proclamations about the month, with the first ones being Arizona, Montana, North Carolina, Washington and Michigan.

 Digital commemorations

-In the 2020s, videogames created virtual events to celebrate and raise funds for Military Appreciation Month.
+In the 2020s, videogame company Activision Blizzard created virtual events to celebrate and raise funds for Military Appreciation Month through the video game Call of Duty Warzone.